Calliari/terminalConfig/Iterm2/README.md

 =============== =============== ========== ============== ============== ========

-In case fonts are missing...

-2) Iterm2 Preferences (test the fonts)
+2) Test the fonts
 `echo "\ue0b0 \u00b1 \ue0a0 \u27a6 \u2718 \u26a1 \u2699" `

-If the output is the same as bellow its because we need to instal the fonts.
+In case fonts are missing the output is the same as bellow its because we need to instal the fonts.
  ±  ➦ ✘ ⚡ ⚙

 To install the fonts: